 - Mind Rape: His specialty, as inflicted on Pippin at the beginning of The Return of the King.

 - Names to Run Away from Really Fast: "Sauron" is Quenya for "abomination".
 His less-often-seen Sindarin name, Gorthaur, means "terrible dread".
 He's also known as "The Necromancer" throughout The Hobbit.

-- Obviously Evil: In humanoid form he has Spikes of Villainy and lead an army of orcs.
+- Obviously Evil: In humanoid form, he has Spikes of Villainy and leads an army of orcs.
+At one pont he was a Living Shadow who spoke in a diabolical-sounding tongue.
 Nowadays he's a flaming eye.

 - Oh, Crap!: Gets this big time when Frodo puts on the Ring at Sammath Naur, realizing at once that he has been deceived and is on the verge of losing everything.
 When the Ring is destroyed, his Giant Eye of Doom begins frantically looking around as Barad-dûr crumbles beneath him.

 - One-Man Army: When he took the field, he single-handedly turned the tide of the battle against the Last Alliance.
 He could very plausibly have won if not for Isildur cutting off his finger.
 Even in his shadow form, he's more than a match for Gandalf the Grey.

 - Orcus on His Throne: He never engages anyone in physical battle after his previous defeat.
 Though, this isn't to say that he's inactive.
 His Eye is always on the move, as are his servants.
 That said, his status as this is less from not feeling like moving, and more from having no physical body.

 - Out-Gambitted: He out-gambits everyone, and then is in turn Out-Gambitted by Gandalf.
 See Unwitting Pawn below.